demonnico/NTParallaxView/README.md

 ##What did i do

-* it's just a instance method of UIScrollView's category, so we can add the parallax effect naturally.
+* It's just a instance method of UIScrollView's category, so we can add the parallax effect naturally.

 ##How To Use